-Smoking can have an effect on your overall health, including slowing down the body's natural healing process which can affect recovery after your operation.
+Smoking can influence your overall health, including slowing down the body's natural healing process which can affect recovery after your operation.

 There are many resources to help with quitting smoking such as the NHS website and stop smoking mobile apps.
-In addition your GP or healthcare professional can refer you to a smoking cessation service to help you quit.
+In addition, your GP or healthcare professional can refer you to a smoking cessation service to help you quit.